sg893052/sonic-buildimage/EVPN/LVTEP/evpn_vxlan_pip_hld.md

 ### 3.5.2 Data Models
-TBD

 ### 3.5.3 Configuration Commands

 #### 3.5.3.1 KLISH commands
-The following commands will be used to configure secondary IP address for VxLAN.
+The following commands will be used to configure primary IP address for VxLAN.

 ```
 sonic(config)# interface vxlan vtep-1